-In the last few years, we have witnessed a huge increase in the size of datasets in a variety of fields (scientific observations for e-Science, local (video, environmental) sensors, data fetched from Internet defining users interests, and so on [35, 41]).
+In the last few years, we have witnessed a huge increase in the size of datasets in a variety of fields (scientific observations for e-Science, local (video, environmental) sensors, data fetched from Internet defining users interests, and so on [23, 28]).
 This trend is expected to continue and future datasets will only become larger.
 Given this deluge of data, there is an urgent need for technologies that will allow efficient and effective processing of huge datasets.
-With the maturation of a variety of computing paradigms such as grid computing [14, 22], mobile computing [34], and pervasive computing [30], and with the advance of a variety of hardware technologies such as multicore servers [29], we can now start addressing the problem of allowing geographically dispersed users to access resources and to use machines simultaneously in anytime and anywhere.
+With the maturation of a variety of computing paradigms such as grid computing, mobile computing, and pervasive computing, and with the resurgence of a variety of virtualization technologies such as OpenVZ [21], we can now start addressing the problem of allowing geographically dispersed users to access resources in efficient manner and to simultaneously use applications running on heterogeneous virtual platforms on a machine in anytime and anywhere.

 The problems of effectively partitioning a huge dataset and of efficiently alleviating too much computing for the processing of the partitioned data have been critical factor for scalability and performance.
 In today's data deluge the problems are becoming common and will become more common in near future.
-The principle "Make common case fast" [26] (or "Amdahl's law" which is the quantification of the principle) can be applied to make the common case faster since the impact on making the common case faster may be higher, while the principle generally applies for the design of computer architecture.
+The principle "Make common case fast" [19] (or "Amdahl's law" which is the quantification of the principle) can be applied to make the common case faster since the impact on making the common case faster may be higher, while the principle generally applies for the design of computer architecture.

-Our scalable, distributed database system architecture is composed of three tiers -a web service client (front-end), a web service and message service system (middleware), and finally agents and a collection of databases (back-end).
-To achieve scalability and maintain high performance, we have developed a distributed database system on multicore servers.
-The databases are distributed over multiple, physically distinct multicore servers by fragmenting the data using two different methods: data clustering and horizontal partitioning to increase the molecule shape similarity and to decrease the query processing time.
-Each database operates with independent threads of execution over multicore servers.
+Our scalable, distributed database system architecture is composed of three tiers - a web service client (front-end), a web service and message service system (middleware), and finally agents and a collection of databases (back-end).
+To achieve scalability and maintain high performance, we have developed a distributed database system on virtual private servers.
+The databases are distributed over multiple virtual private servers by fragmenting the data using two different methods: data clustering and horizontal partitioning to increase the molecule shape similarity and to decrease the query processing time.
 The distributed nature of the databases is transparent to end-users and thus the end-users are unaware of data fragmentation and distribution.
 The middleware hides the details about the data distribution.
 To support efficient queries, we used a Single Query Multiple Database (SQMD) mechanism which transmits a single query that simultaneously operates on multiple databases, using a publish/subscribe paradigm.
 A single query request from end-user is disseminated to all the databases via middleware and agents, and the same query is executed simultaneously by all the databases.
-The web service component of the middleware carries out a serial aggregation of the responses from the individual databases.
-Fundamentally, our goal is to allow high performance interaction between users and huge datasets by building a scalable, distributed database system using multicore servers.
-The multicore servers exhibit clear universal parallelism as many users can access and use machines simultaneously [45].
-Obviously our distributed database system built on such multicore servers will be able to greatly increase query processing performance.
-In this paper we focus on the issue of data scalability with our software architecture and hardware technology while leaving the rest for future work - query optimization, localization, SQSD (Single Query Specific Databases), and so on.
+Fundamentally, our goal is to allow high performance interaction between users and huge datasets by building a scalable, distributed database system using virtualization technology.
+In this paper we focus on the issue of data scalability with our software architecture and virtualization technology while leaving the rest for future work - query optimization, localization, SQSD (Single Query Specific Databases), and so on.

 This paper is organized as follows.
 Section 2 presents the problem and our general approach to a solution.
 We discuss related work in Section 3.
-Section 4 presents the architecture of our scalable, distributed database system built on multicore servers.
+Section 4 presents the architecture of our scalable, distributed database system built on virtual private servers.
 Section 5 briefly describes the properties of the Pub3D, a database of 3D chemical structures, which we use as a case study for our architecture.
 Section 6 presents experimental results to demonstrate the viability of our distributed database system.
 Finally we conclude with a brief discussion of future work and summarize our findings.